jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/visual.md

 #### List Templates

-As the name says, the list template is used to display a set of scrollabe items (text and images).
+The list template is used to display a set of scrollabe and selectable items (text and images).

 [ListTemplate1](https://developer.amazon.com/docs/custom-skills/display-interface-reference.html#listtemplate1-for-text-lists-and-optional-images)
 ```javascript